turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 Display a map using the format described above.
 On the map, include information about the current player's previous shots.
-For every shot that landed a hit, mark that position with an `H`, and fore very shot that missed, mark that position with an `M`.
+For every shot that landed a hit, mark that position with an `H`, and for every shot that missed, mark that position with an `M`.

 So, on the first turn, a player's grid will look empty.
 But as the game